 There are many decisions to make on your journey to becoming a parent.
 Which infertility clinic is a good fit?
 What treatments are you willing to undergo?
 Is it better to transfer fresh or frozen embryos for IVF (In Vitro Fertilization)?
-Most importantly your treatment team can help you navigate through the choices that are more appropriate for you, and Joao De Pinho, MD of CT Fertility in Trumbull, CT can give you some insight into the pros and cons of a frequent questions regarding the use fresh versus frozen embryo transfer below.
+Most importantly your treatment team can help you navigate through the choices that are more appropriate for you.
+The reproductive specialists of CT Fertility in Trumbull, CT provide some insight into the pros and cons of a frequent questions regarding the use fresh versus frozen embryo transfer below.

 A Fresh Perspective